 The Grant Writing workshop introduces the genre of grant writing to participants, then outlines the process of creating an effective grant proposal, from reviewing application materials to tracking these materials throughout the process of proposing.
 This workshop provides examples and tips, as well as an opportunity to develop and format participants’ own documents.

 The Peer Response workshop outlines strategies for students to offer one another generative criticism on works-in-progress, both one-on-one and in small groups.
 First, our presenters describe and define peer response, then offer a mock peer response session.
-Finally, students break into groups and spend a good portion of this workshop doing peer response with classmates.
+Finally, students break into groups and spend a good portion of this workshop practicing peer response with classmates.
 Presenters listen in on these conversations and offer feedback when necessary.

 The Plagiarism & Copyright workshop works with your students to define and identify plagiarism within MSU’s policies regarding Academic Integrity.
 We review proper citation use and styling, including MLA and APA citation styles.
 We also offer a discussion on copyright and intellectual property and the importance of giving credit to sources, authors, scholars, artists, and even fellow students.